noeliacanela229/Opal/README.md

 # Opal — AI Lead Enrichment Pipeline Template

-> A fully automated framework for finding, enriching, scoring, and logging leads — powered by AI and built on n8n.
-Zero manual input required.
+> A fully automated framework for finding, enriching, scoring, and logging leads that is powered by AI and built on n8n.

 ---

 ## What This Template Does

-Opal is a set-it-and-forget-it lead pipeline.
-Once activated, it runs every week on its own — finding fresh leads, researching them with AI, scoring them, and writing the results to a Google Sheet.
+Opal produces a lead pipeline.
+Once activated, it runs every week on its own and finds fresh leads, researching them with AI, scoring them, and writing the results to a Google Sheet.
 You never touch the workflow between runs.

 1. Searches for new leads based on filters you define (title, sector, location)
 2. Finds any missing emails via Hunter.io